umbrellio/gbot/README.md

   diffs: false                         # Show changed lines count or not (default - false)
 ```

 Groups in the config are [Gitlab project groups](https://docs.gitlab.com/ee/user/group/).
-You may provide in your config both `projects` and `groups` settings.
+You must specify the group or the project, or both.

 ## Contributing